MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem-minidumps.md

 1. From the main menu, choose **Debug** > **Break All**.
 1. From the main menu, choose **Debug** > **Save Dump As**.

-## Get the call stacks from a minidump
+## Get the call stacks from the minidump

 1. Open the dump file in Visual Studio.